Power and Negotiation (Book Review)

 Publication Date: 2006-11-29

-This book is the seventh of a series which has been developed and edited by the Program on the Processes of International negotiation (PIN) which is based at the International Institute for Applied Systems Analysis (HASA), located in Laxenburg, Austria.
+This book is the seventh of a series developed and edited by the Program on the Processes of International negotiation (PIN), based at the International Institute for Applied Systems Analysis (HASA) in Laxenburg, Austria.
 The foundation for this program is focused on international negotiations.

-Power and Negotiation contains a series of articles written by academics and professional consultants who are based throughout the world.
-The premise of the book is to discuss the study of power imbalance as it is applied to the practice of international negotiation.
-Specifically, it addresses how weaker negotiating parties negotiate with stronger parties and can still be able to come away with something substantive.
-It is a question and conundrum that has plagued negotiators since time immemorial, and still presents an imposing challenge in the close quarters and ever changing climate of the international community.
+Power & Negotiation contains a series of articles written by academics and professional consultants based throughout the world.
+The premise of the book is to discuss the study of power imbalance as it applies to the practice of international negotiation.
+Specifically, the book addresses whether weaker negotiating parties negotiating with stronger parties can still come away with something substantive.
+This is a conundrum that has plagued negotiators since time immemorial, and still presents an imposing challenge in the close quarters and ever-changing climate of the international community.

-This book will be of particular interest to international negotiators, especially those in government, foreign affairs, diplomatic services, and the public service as the main focus is on international relations.
+This book will be of particular interest to international negotiators, especially those in government, foreign affairs, diplomatic services, and the public service.
+The book’s main focus is on international relations.
 The case studies covered in this book primarily addresses negotiations at the international political level, ranging from international trade to border disputes.

 The only concern about the book is that it is too centred around the sonorous tone of academia.
-This approach tends to lose the reader in too much theory and oft times, vague and tedious analysis of the situation under discussion.
-Practical advice and information is found wanting, although the reader is treated to several broad examples of how power asymmetry influences the strategic and tactical approaches of the negotiating parties.
+This approach tends to lose the reader in too much theory and, oft times, vague and tedious analysis of the situation under discussion.
+Practical advice and information are found wanting, although the book treats the reader to several broad examples of how power asymmetry influences the strategic and tactical approaches of the negotiating parties.

 Key Case Studies

 The book utilises nine cases studies drawn from around the world to examine how differences in their power base affect the negotiated outcome.
 Surprisingly, a weaker negotiating party may be able to turn the advantage in their favor and achieve greater gains than anyone might have expected.